xkstein/ManualAlign/README.md

 **Credit** to [this](https://stackoverflow.com/a/69878947/17338565) stack overflow post for helping in a major way.

 [^3]: Side note, your cropping is based off the hand tracing, and it is saved and loaded with the csv points.

+---

+## To Do:
+- Change from qt imsave backend (to suppress FutureWarning) <= the other options where very slow on my machine so this will take some investigating
+- Just better cropping code (in ImagePlot, already TODOed)